 The Treasury Department at Washington has decided upon the bids for the five million loan.
-2,805,000 dollars were taken at 41 per cent., of which the Bank of Commerce obtained 1,500,000.
-The balance, to the extent of 9,000,000, was taken at 43.
+2,805,000 dollars were taken at 41⁄2 per cent., of which the Bank of Commerce obtained 1,500,000.
+The balance, to the extent of 9,000,000, was taken at $4\frac{3}{4}$.

 A strong military force will, it is said, be drafted from the troops intended for Utah to Arizona.
 The pacific accounts from the former place, given by Governor Cumming, are, however, contradicted by the military despatches of Colonel Johnson, who speaks of active resistance.
-The Governor, according to his own account, was received with the utmost respect by Brigham Young and the Elders ; yet there appears to have been a design to burn down the capital city after he had arrived there - a design which was happily frustrated.
+The Governor, according to his own account, was received with the utmost respect by Brigham Young and the Elders; yet there appears to have been a design to burn down the capital city after he had arrived there -a design which was happily frustrated.
 The Mormons, it is said, have left the valley, and are going to a place called Provo, forty miles from the city, with a view to fortifying themselves against further molestation According to another account, they returned after starting, and intended to attack the United States authorities.
 The accounts, indeed, are very contradictory, and nothing seems to be known with certainty.

 A fearful gale has occurred on the banks of Newfoundland, attended with immense loss of life and property to the French fishermen.
-Besides the loss of vessels, it is said that three hundred men perished during the storm.
+Besides the loss of vessels, it is said that three hundred men perished dur-

 Baltimore has been visited by a tremendous rainstorm and flood, which did immense damage.
-Horses
+Horses and waggons were swept away into the falls,